TLX-Protocol/protocol/README.md

 - Have 18 decimals
 - Have the name: "TLX Token"
 - Have the symbol "TLX"
+- Mint an amount of TLX tokens to the deployer for the treasury and team

 It will have two minters, the `Airdrop` and `Bonding` contracts